yourDanmise/BinarySearchDictionary/README.md

   Cornelia Aalten (-Strannood) −− > 423
   Nir Lipo −− > 401
 ## difference between stage 1 & 2
+In Stage 1 of the assignment we will locate the duplicates by continuing our search until we reach a leaf node, regardless of whether or not we have already found a match or matches.

 In Stage 2, we will structure the tree so that once a key is found, all duplicate keys can be found without further key comparisons.